Managed MPLS Market Size and Share

 Managed MPLS Market Analysis by Mordor Intelligence

-The managed MPLS market size stood at USD 18.56 billion in 2025 and is forecast to reach USD 24.24 billion by 2030 at a 5.49% CAGR, underscoring steady demand for deterministic latency in an era of hybrid connectivity.
+The managed MPLS market size is expected to grow from USD 18.56 billion in 2025 to USD 19.55 billion in 2026 and is forecast to reach USD 25.37 billion by 2031 at 5.34% CAGR over 2026-2031.
 Uptake is shaped by enterprises that blend SD-WAN overlays with MPLS underlays to keep voice, video, and real-time analytics on assured paths while routing non-critical traffic across broadband.
 Cost pressures encourage selective off-loading, yet the premium paid for guaranteed jitter below 10 milliseconds remains justifiable to finance, healthcare, and manufacturing firms that cannot risk packet loss.
 Carriers are bundling managed MPLS with private 5G backhaul and cloud on-ramps, turning a once stand-alone service into the anchor layer of network-as-a-service portfolios.
 Competitive differentiation hinges on fiber depth, direct cloud interconnects, and API-based orchestration that lets IT teams dial bandwidth without dispatching field engineers.

 Key Report Takeaways